TokaThanos/EntityFrameworkCoreProject/README.md

 ![ERD Diagram](images/erd.png)

-This solution demonstrates a football league management system using Entity Framework Core with a SQL Server backend.
+This solution demonstrates a football league management system using Entity Framework Core with a **PostgreSQL** backend.
 It includes projects for the domain models, data access, and a console application to interact with the database.

 ## Project Structure